hfg-gmuend/openmoji/CONTRIBUTING.md

 There are two options for adding extra emoji.
 If the symbol exists as a unicode code point already - like math symbols, heiroglyphics - you can design and add it to [src/extras-unicode](src/extras-unicode).
 If the symbol does not exist, it can be added instead as an OpenMoji symbol in [src/extras-openmoji](src/extras-openmoji).

+If the emoji is **controversial** please refer to the [Contribution Guidelines for Non-Unicode](CODE_OF_CONDUCT.md#Contribution-Guidelines-for-Non-Unicode-Emojis) Emojis to check whether the OpenMoji project will accept your contributions.

 ### Hexcodes for extras-unicode

 As an example, many of the designs in the [Miscellaneous Symbols](https://jrgraphix.net/r/Unicode/2600-26FF) section are perfect for emojis.
 Please create a folder under [src/extras-unicode](src/extras-unicode) with the "sub-group" name.
 Name the svg as the unicode codepoint in this folder, e.g. ⬌ (25A1), and add the information about the file to `data/extras-unicode.csv`